audunru/export-response/README.md

     ->name('documents');
 ```

-The `ExportCsv` and `ExportXlsx` middlewares allows you to specify an array key which will be used to retrieve the data.
+You can specify an array key which will be used to retrieve the data.
 "Dot" notation is supported.

 ```php
 Route::apiResource('documents', DocumentController::class)